CiscoDevNet/terraform-provider-fmc/README.md

 # FMC Provider for terraform

+> **Note:** this Terraform provider is now publically available on the [Terraform Registry](https://registry.terraform.io/providers/CiscoDevNet/fmc/latest).

 This project is a terraform provider which interacts with the FMC APIs making it manageable statefully from terraform.

 ## 0. Prerequisites